tifftalk/lesson-rails-politician/README.md

 ## Adding Associations

-* Add a new StaffPerson model `rails g model staff_person name:string references:politician
+* Add a new StaffPerson model `rails g model staff_person name:string politician:references
 `
 * Add a StaffPerson in Rails Console, and associate them to a Politician